Pahurehure Inlet

 The Pahurehure Inlet is an inlet of the Manukau Harbour of the Auckland Region of New Zealand's North Island.
 It is one of the three major inlets of the Manukau Harbour, alongside the Māngere Inlet and Waiuku Inlet.

 Geography

 The Pahurehure Inlet is found in the southeast of the Manukau Harbour.
-It borders the suburbs of Weymouth, Wattle Downs, Waiata Shores, Conifer Grove, Papakura, Pahurehure, Karaka, Hingaia, Drury and Auranga.
+It borders the suburbs of Weymouth, Wattle Downs, Waiata Shores, Conifer Grove, Papakura, Pahurehure, Karaka, Hingaia, Drury, Park Green and Auranga.

 Major subsections of the inlet include the Waimahia Creek, Drury Creek and Whangamaire Creek.
 Many major waterways of South Auckland and northern Franklin empty into the Pahurehure Inlet, including the Papakura Stream, Hingaia Stream, Ngakoroa Stream, Otūwairoa Stream and Waipokapū Stream.
 The inlet has one large island called Pararekau Island.